Armand-Alvarez/metamorphosis---jam-77/README.md

   - [ ] Map

+# Debug
 - [x] Fix caterpillar hitbox registration !!!!!!!!
 - [x] Fix upgrades menu not buying at 10 leaves !!!!!!!!
+- [ ] Potentially decrease size of coin gravity area2D
+  - Coins are still following the player character after enemy dies.
+We only want coins to gravitate towards the player if they are very close to them